GoogleCloudPlatform/core-solution-services/README.md

 ### GenAI for Enterprise (GENIE)

-We are building core services used for GenAI and Enterprise Search use cases, with built-in flexibility to leverage a number of LLMs like VertexAI, ChatGPT 3.5/4, Cohere, and more to come.
+We are building core services used for GenAI and Enterprise Search use cases, with built-in flexibility to leverage a number of LLMs like VertexAI (Gemini, Palm2), ChatGPT 3.5/4, Cohere, and more to come.

 Highlighted features:

-- Enable any enterprise to leverage a chatbot to answer any questions based on their selected content such as a list of documents, databases, etc.
+- Enable any enterprise to leverage a chatbot to answer questions using Retrieval Augmented Generation (RAG), based on configured content such as a collection of documents, websites, or databases.
+- Support for Vertex model APIs and Vertex Model Garden.
-- Easy to plug in and use any LLM models available in the market, leveraging Langchain.
+- Easy plug in and use of LLM models available in the market, leveraging [Langchain](https://www.langchain.com/) as a model interface layer.
+- Configurable agents based on Langchain.
 - A built-in frontend app (using [Streamlit](https://streamlit.io/)) to showcase end-to-end user journeys.
 - Cross-platform frontend application powered by [FlutterFlow](https://flutterflow.io/) that delivers end-to-end user flows and seamless digital experience on Android, iOS, web, and desktop platforms.